shreyansh-g24/online_grocery_store/README.md

 # README

-1. Install the requried version of ruby through rbenv, yarn and node.
+1. Install the required versions of ruby through rbenv, yarn and node.
 Install postgresql.

 2. Setup the application
 ```bash